epoupon/fileshelter/README.md

 The aim is to provide a very simple web application, with few package dependencies, so that anyone can install it on his own server.

-A limited [Demo](http://demo.fileshelter.suroot.com) instance is available.
+A [demo](http://demo.fileshelter.suroot.com) instance is available, with the following limitations:
+- Maximum duration is set to 3 days
+- Maximum download limit is set to 30
+- Maximum file size is set to 1 MB

 ## Features
 - Expiry date